LEADING OFF: Braves try again to eliminate Dodgers, reach WS

 FEELING AT HOME

-A year after the Astros lost last year’s AL Championship Series to Tampa Bay at neutral-site San Diego, manager Dusty Baker was happy to be in Houston with the home fans for this postseason.
+A year after the Astros lost last year’s AL Championship Series to Tampa Bay at neutral-site San Diego, manager Dusty Baker was happy to be in Houston with the home fans for Game 6 and possible a Game 7.

-A cheering crowd at Minute Maid Park watched the Astros earn a trip to the World Series by beating Boston 5-0 Friday night in Game 6 of the ALCS.

-”The vibe is good, and I hear from a lot of people that are pulling for us,” Baker said before the clincher. ”It excites the whole city.
+“The vibe is good, and I hear from a lot of people that are pulling for us,” he said. ”It excites the whole city.
 People tell me they’re watching games when they don’t ordinarily watch games.
 There are fans where there — and I got a few fans that watch whatever team I’m on.”

 “So, yeah, it’s been good, and part of the thing about being on a team is that you want to make your city proud.
 And I love those H-Town T-shirts, and I got about 32 requests of people all wanting my sweatshirt.
 Well, they can’t have it.“